The Universal File Opener (UFO) is a Google Chrome extension. It enhances the Google Drive and AODocs experience by allowing you to:

 Open and edit your files

-1. In Google Drive press the UFO button next to the file name.
+1. In Google Drive click the Open file button next to the file name.

 The file is downloaded and opens locally in its software application.
-An information pop-up is displayed.
-If the file is too big or takes too long to open, you can cancel from the pop-up.
+An information dialog is displayed.
+If the file is too big or takes too long to open, you can cancel from the dialog.

 About the download: